New York State Convention of Universalists (NYSCU)

 treasurer, the service gratuity chair, and the grants/loans chair will

-give you an excellent sense of what NYSCU has been doing.
+provide an excellent sense of what NYSCU has been doing.

 Organized in 1825, the New York State Convention of Universalists